Industry Expertise · July 23, 2024

 While average salaries for veterinarians hover around $90,000 to $100,000, it may take a while for new vets to build up that earning power.
 This lower income, combined with a high average student loan debt from veterinary school, could qualify new veterinarians for an income-driven repayment program.

-Two popular federal income-driven loan repayment programs that could help the veterinarians in your clinic include the Pay As You Earn program as well as the Revised Pay As You Earn program.
+Two popular federal income-driven loan repayment programs that could help the veterinarians in your clinic include the Pay As You Earn program and the Revised Pay As You Earn program.

 Educate your staff about these initiatives so they know what's available.
 Consider pairing them with a financial advisor in your area to help them evaluate their options and choose the right path for them.
 Also, think about organizing webinars or lunch-and-learn events with financial professionals to promote ongoing employee education.